AvivR94/Normalized-Spectral-Clustering-Project/README.md

 # SP-Project
-Clustering algorithm with other functions (Laplacian Norm, Jacobi algorithm - Eigenvalues and Eigenvectors extractor, etc)
+Brief: Clustering algorithm with other functions (Laplacian Norm, Jacobi algorithm - Eigenvalues and Eigenvectors extractor, etc)
+2022, Software Project Course

-Clustering Algorithm (2022, Software Project Course) Tel Aviv University
+Tel Aviv University

 •	Developing an algorithm which groups datapoints that are retrieved from matrices into clusters by using centroids (mean value of the datapoints in the cluster) for each cluster.